williamFalcon/tensorflow-gpu-install-ubuntu-16.04/README.md

 These instructions are intended to set up a deep learning environment for GPU-powered tensorflow.

 <hr>
 Before you begin, you may need to disable the nouveau (see https://nouveau.freedesktop.org/wiki/) video driver in Ubuntu.
 The nouveau driver is an opensource driver for nVidia cards.
 Unfortunately, this dynamic library can cause problems with the GeForce 1080ti and can result in linux not being able to start xwindows after you enter your username and password.
-You can disable the nouveau drivers like so:
+You can disable the nouveau drivers like so:<br><br>

 1. After you boot the linux system and are sitting at a login prompt, press ctrl+alt+F1 to get to a terminal screen.
 Login via this terminal screen.
 2. Create a file: /etc/modprobe.d/nouveau